TipsyBug/Amazing_Numbers/README.md

 Java Project @JetBrains Academy

-A program focusing on analyzing and categorizing numbers based on various mathematical properties. allows users to explore a wide range of unique and interesting properties of numbers, offering insights into their characteristics.
+This program focuses on analyzing and categorizing numbers based on various mathematical properties.
+It allows users to explore a wide range of unique and interesting characteristics of numbers, offering insights into their behavior.

-The application can identify the following properties of a given number:
+The application can identify the following properties in a given number:

 - Even Numbers: Divisible by 2.
 - Odd Numbers: Not divisible by 2.
 - Buzz Numbers: Divisible by 7 or ending in 7.
-- Duck Numbers: Contain at least one '0' in their decimal representation.
+- Duck Numbers: Contains at least one '0' in its decimal representation.
-- Palindromic Numbers: The number is the same when read forwards and backwards.
+- Palindromic Numbers: Reads the same forwards and backwards.
 - Gapful Numbers: Divisible by the number formed by its first and last digits.
 - Spy Numbers: The sum of its digits equals the product of its digits.
-- Sunny Numbers: The number n such that n+1 is a perfect square.
+- Sunny Numbers: The number 𝑛 such that 𝑛 + 1 is a perfect square.
 - Square Numbers: A number that is the square of an integer.
-- Jumping Numbers: Digits of the number differ by 1 when compared with adjacent digits.
+- Jumping Numbers: Each pair of adjacent digits differs by 1.
 - Happy Numbers: A number that eventually equals 1 when replaced by the sum of the squares of its digits repeatedly.
 - Sad Numbers: A number that does not converge to 1 using the same process as Happy Numbers.